Campaign of the Month: October 2017

 The Unquiet Past

 Roger is generally slow to talk about the details of his time in Baghdad and Jordan, but not for the reasons most people would suspect.
-He saw things in that cradle of civilizations—things out of mankind’s ancient past that were impossible to dismiss as mere angry phantoms.
+He saw things in that cradle of civilizations—things out of mankind’s ancient past that were impossible to dismiss as angry phantoms.
 Things that may be beyond the capacity of mankind to ever understand.
 The former covert ops agent hasn’t breathed a word of his experiences to anyone.
-He knows no one else can spill what he doesn’t share.
+He knows that no one can reveal what he doesn’t tell them.
 He’s even more reticent to breathe word of a second, even more deeply held personal secret:

 He wants to learn more about those things.

 In time, he did.
 It got him killed.